 History is an impressive academic subject valued by all branches of higher education and employers.
 The study of History provides students with a capacity for analysis, an ability to communicate and an understanding of the decision making process.
 These skills are highly sought after by employers and will benefit students in their working and social life.
 The skills acquired from the study of History will benefit those seeking a career in law, civil service, commerce, business, media and many others.

-If you would like further information about the topics, themes or assessment for this course please contact: Miss R Conway, Head of Humanities or Mrs W Khot Subject Lead for History.
+If you would like further information about the topics, themes or assessment for this course please contact: Miss R Barker, Head of Humanities or Mrs W Khot Subject Lead for History.

 Please see the current Academy Enrichment Programme Booklet for details of enrichment opportunities in this subject area.